 Ambs’ appearance is sponsored by Lawrence’s environmental studies program and the Spoerl Lectureship in Science in Society.

 Lawrence University, "DNR Water Chief Discusses State Groundwater Problems, Solutions in Lawrence University Address" (2003).
 Press Releases.
-Paper 263.
+263.